RS6Showtime/CS-1.6-Radio-Stream/README.md

+# Attention

+Be aware, this can lead to a VAC Ban, but this has never happened yet.

+# Introduction

 A Counter-Strike Mod that allows you to listen to Online Radio stations (also known as radio streams).

 Because the project was originally made for the latest version of this game: